ubc-lib-geo/metadata-and-project-archiving/content/deposit-research-data.md

 **Does that mean that your research data needs to be freely available to everyone?** Not necessarily.
 Some data cannot be freely and openly shared: data that has specific licensing constraints or data that is ecologically or personally sensitive.
 Although you will still be required to retain and preserve that data, it is possible to make other researchers aware of the existence of the data without opening up the data itself.

-For your MGEM capstone project, however, you're going to deposit your final report and the supporting data in a publicly accessible data repository, Dataverse.
+For your MGEM capstone project, however, you're going to deposit your final report and the supporting data in a publicly accessible data repository, [UBC Dataverse](https://researchdata.library.ubc.ca/deposit/dataverse).

 # Data repositories